 Carbon Fiber Applications

-Carbon fiber reinforced polymers are commonly used in aerospace applications because of their strength-to-weight ratio.
-About one-third of CFRPs are used to fabricate aircraft or and space rocket and vessel components.
+Carbon fiber reinforced polymers are commonly used in aerospace applications because of their attractive strength-to-weight ratio.
+About one-third of CFRPs are used to fabricate aircraft components, and space rocket and vessel components.

-CFRPs are also ideal for sports equipment, such as hockey sticks, tennis racquets, golf clubs, safety helmets, and for components of race cars and other automotive applications.
+CFRPs are also ideal for sports equipment, such as hockey sticks, tennis racquets, bicycle frames, golf clubs, safety helmets, and for components of race cars and other automotive applications.

 Other uses for carbon fiber composites are in the medical sector, for equipment and tools, and for military gear.

 See more details on carbon fiber properties at the National Library of Medicine website.